The issue: Windows Server Backup not deleting old backups

 Step 5.
 Confirm the operations and click “Start Backup”.

 When you find Windows Server Backup not deleting old backups automatically, you can either use wbadmin command to delete backups manually or do system backup with AOMEI Backupper.
 AOMEI Backupper makes you never worried about using up disk space after repeated backups.
 What’s more, it offers quick workarounds to WD Sync not working and Samsung Data Migration multiple partitions clone.
-Go for AOMEI Backupper Server 30-day free trial!
+Go for AOMEI Backupper right now!

 If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.